Munster/Dyer station

-Munster/Dyer Main Street station is a planned South Shore Line rail station located at the foot of Main Street on the border of Munster and Dyer, Indiana.
-The station and main parking lot itself will reside solely within Munster town limits while additional parking and a maintenance facility will reside within the Dyer town limits.
-The station will be constructed adjacent to the CSX Monon Subdivision, but will utilize new tracks.
-Intended to serve as the southern terminus of the Monon Corridor, it is expected to open to revenue service in 2025.
-Dyer Amtrak station is located about 1/2 mi to the south.
+Munster/Dyer station is a South Shore Line rail station located at the foot of Main Street on the border of Munster and Dyer, Indiana.
+The station and main parking lot itself reside solely within Munster town limits while additional parking and a maintenance facility reside within the Dyer town limits.
+The station is adjacent to the CSX Monon Subdivision, but utilizes new tracks.
+Intended to serve as the southern terminus of the Monon Corridor, it opened to revenue service on March 31, 2026.
+Dyer Amtrak station is located about 0.5 mi to the south.